enjeeneer/zero-shot-rl/README.md

 _Figure 3: Point-mass maze state coverage by dataset._

-For each domain, dataset need to be downloaded manually from the [ExORL benchmark](https://github.com/denisyarats/exorl/tree/main) then reformatted.
+For each domain, datasets need to be downloaded manually from the [ExORL benchmark](https://github.com/denisyarats/exorl/tree/main) then reformatted.
 To download the `rnd` dataset on the `walker` domain, seperate their command line args with an `_` and run:

 ```bash